dee-hms/tang-iam-proxy/README.md

   -tangServer Mandatory, tang server location in form host:port
 ```

-Taking into account the certificates generated in section [Certificate generation](#certificate-generation)), the
+Taking into account the certificates generated in section [Certificate generation](#certificate-generation), the
 server will be executed as follows:

 ```bash